lifoongchan/kubernetes-online-deployment/README.md

 To create the service that is available over internet:
 1) Start a tunnel in a terminal by running "minikube tunnel" and keep it open

-2) key in "kubectl apply -f (name of service file).yaml" in a separate tab to apply service.yaml file and create a service
+2) key in "kubectl apply -f (name of service file).yaml" in a separate tab/terminal to apply service.yaml file and create a service

 3) "kubectl get services -n (name of namespace)" -> this command displays informations of services.